-My work as the social sciences librarian involves helping faculty and students in journalism, judicial studies, political science, sociology, and social psychology, including teaching information literacy.
-I also educate university members about new initiatives in scholarly publishing, such as open access, open data, and open educational resources.
+My work as the social sciences librarian involves helping faculty and students in journalism, judicial studies, political science, psychology, sociology and social psychology, including teaching information literacy.
+I also educate university members about new initiatives in scholarly publishing, such as open access, open data and open educational resources.
 I help answer copyright questions, including issues related to teaching and research.

 I received my M.L.S. from Indiana University-Indianapolis.
 Before working as an academic librarian, I worked for 10 years as a newspaper reporter.
 Making sure people have access to information important to them is my jam.

 On top of trying to convince researchers to make their work open, I also like to read and travel (two more states, and I'll have visited every state in the country).

 M.S., Library Science, Indiana University-Indianapolis

 - Azadbakht, E. & Schultz, T. (2022).
 Conversations with open textbook authors: The factors that help and hinder accessibility.
 Journal of Open Educational Resources in Higher Education, 1(1).

 - Schultz, T. (2021).
 All the research that’s fit to print: Open access and the news media.
 Quantitative Science Studies, 3(2), 828-844.